Consumer Psychology Definition

 Consumer neuroscience (also known as neuromarketing) refers to the commercial use of neuroscience when applied to the investigation of consumer behavior and market research.
 Consumer neuroscience employs sophisticated biometric sensors such as electroencephalography (EEG) to study the ways that consumers respond to specific stimuli.
 These stimuli may include product displays, brands, packaging information or other marketing signals.
 Such tests reveal which stimuli trigger the brain’s pleasure center.

 Consumer neuroscience research findings such as framing price or value, choice fatigue, and decision paralysis have provided key developments in the understanding of consumer psychology.
 This powerful tool in consumer insight market research provides unprecedented access to the subconscious mind.

-Emotiv offers a full suite of hardware and software solutions for consumer psychology research.
-Emotiv’s EPOC+ EEG headset includes 14 sensors in a fixed configuration for fast and simple set up.
-Users can conduct research on-the-go with the ability to wirelessly record and transmit professional-grade data at 128 or 256 Hz, at a fraction of the cost of traditional research-grade devices.
-Combine with EmotivPRO software to view a real-time display of Emotiv headset data streams, including raw EEG, performance metrics, motion data, data packet acquisition and loss, and contact quality.
+EMOTIV offers a full suite of hardware and software solutions for consumer psychology research.
+EMOTIV’s EPOC X EEG headset includes 14 sensors in a fixed configuration for fast and simple set up.
+Users can conduct research on-the-go, and at a fraction of the cost of traditional research-grade devices.
+Combine with EmotivPRO software to view a real-time display of EMOTIV headset data streams, including raw EEG, performance metrics, motion data, data packet acquisition and loss, and contact quality.